MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/getting-started/scenarios.md

 ![Image showing flows in a mobile app that calls a web API on behalf of the user](../media/net-mobile-api.png)

-#### Protecting the app itself with InTune
+#### Protecting the app itself with Intune

-Your mobile app (written in Xamarin.iOS or Xamarin.Android) can have app protection policies applied to it, so that it can be [managed by InTune](/intune/app-sdk) and recognized by InTune as a managed app.
+Your mobile app (written in Xamarin.iOS or Xamarin.Android) can have app protection policies applied to it, so that it can be [managed by InTune](/intune/app-sdk) and recognized by Intune as a managed app.
 The [InTune SDK](/intune/app-sdk-get-started) is separate from MSAL, and it talks to Azure AD on its own.

 ### Desktop or service daemon app that calls a web API as itself (in its own name)